 Some might think this is pretty obvious if you’re camping anywhere in the PNW, but even if you’re on the coast in Southern California with a 0% chance of rain for the next week, bring your rainfly.
 This isn’t for the rain, but for all the mist and humid air that comes with big waves constantly crashing onto the shoreline.
 This keeps everything somewhat damp, especially if you’re staying in that spot all night.
 Trust me on this one.
 You’ll sleep much better and wake up much happier (and drier).

 This can be fairly easy or really hard, depending on what type of beach you’re camping on.
 Luckily we camped in areas that had pretty coarse sand, so the granules were heavy enough to just brush off.
-However, if the area you’re camping in has really fine sand, make sure to keep anything that could get damaged if sand got into a place it shouldn’t be (i.e. camera lenses) off of the ground.
-If you need to work on the ground for something, it helps to lay down a rain jacket or some kind of tarp that won’t catch the tiny particles.
+However, if the area you’re camping in has really fine sand, make sure to keep anything that could get damaged by sand if it got into a place it shouldn’t be (i.e. camera lenses) off of the ground.
+If you need to work on the ground for something, it helps to lay down a rain jacket or some kind of tarp (a Z Lite SOL is a good option) that won’t catch the tiny particles.
 Otherwise, you’ll be finding sand everywhere for the next year.

 Finally, make sure you remove your shoes and socks and/or wipe your feet off before getting into your tent and sleeping bag.
 That way you won’t bring some unwanted souvenirs home in the form of a sleeping bag or tent full of sand.
 That’s a whole new problem.

 3. Avoid the Tide